Foggerty's Fairy and Other Tales: Contents and plot summaries

 Angela: An Inverted Love Story — First published in The Illustrated Sporting and Dramatic News, Christmas Number 1887.

 Wide Awake — First published in Mirth: a miscellany of wit and humour, no.1, 1878.
 Adapted as the play Tom Cobb (1875).

 A Stage Play — First published in Hood's Comic Annual, 1873, pp. 98–103.
 This is popular among biographers of Gilbert, as it sets out his directorial style in detail.

 The Wicked World — First published as "The Wicked World: an allegory", Hood's Comic Annual, 1871, pp. 82–90.
 Adapted as the play The Wicked World (1873), and later as the opera Fallen Fairies (1909).
 The plot of the story is roughly similar to that of the play, although told in a stream-of-consciousness style, with Gilbert wondering what to write, describing how he named characters, and so on.
 Unlike the play, love is allowed to triumph to some extent, instead of being thrown permanently out of fairyland.

 The Finger of Fate — First published in Hood's Comic Annual, 1872, pp. 82–87.

 A Tale of a Dry Plate — First published in The Illustrated Sporting and Dramatic News, Christmas Number, 1885.
 A short, somewhat melodramatic story of a photographer whose fiancée is lost at sea, leaving him with only an undeveloped photographic plate of her.

 The Burglar's Story — First published in Holly Leaves (Christmas number of The Illustrated Sporting and Dramatic News), 8 December 1883.
 A burglar's apprentice is caught by a house-owner, who tries out his experimental plan for dealing with criminals: He forces the burglar to hand over his clothes, then tells him—indeed, insists—that he may leave.

 Unappreciated Shakespeare — First published in the Illustrated Sporting and Dramatic News, Christmas Number, 1882).

 Comedy and Tragedy — First published in The Stage Door (Routledge's Christmas Annual), 1879.
 Adapted as the play Comedy and Tragedy (1884).

 Rosencrantz and Guildenstern — First published in Fun magazine in 1874.
-Adapted as the play Rosencrantz and Guildenstern (1891).
+Adapted for the stage in 1891.